MCARDLE SPORT TEC CONSTRUCT FIRST CLASS ATHLETICS FACILITIES AT STOWE SCHOOL.

 Lord Coe said: “These are fantastic facilities and it’s such a stunning setting.
 It’s a great asset to the school and the school is clearly a great asset to the community.
 Particularly in track and field, Stowe has a strong place in our history… The idea of the pre-games training camps is that national committees and federations will base themselves in the UK before the games so that they prepare their athletes properly and make use of these kind of facilities.
-We would not have put Stowe forward as a training camp had the facilities not been world class.”
+We would not have put Stowe School forward as a Olympics pre-games training campus had the facilities not been world class.”

 The new track cost more than £800,000 which was raised through contributions from Old Stoics.
 It has been named in honour of Dr David Donaldson, who was a teacher and coach at Stowe from 1957 until 1973 and helped pupils set records which still stand today.
 Also at yesterday’s event were decathlete Neil Crossley, Stowe’s new athletics coach who hopes to compete in London 2012, and Old Stoic Marilyn Okoko, who raced for Britain in the 4x400m women’s Olympic relay team in Beijing.